 Enjoy the interview!

-Before we started working together, what was your story?
-What was your relationship with food like?
+Before we started working together, what was your relationship with food like?

 Oh god, my relationship with food has been hystorically awful.
 I have dealt with yo-yo dieting, binge eating, emotional eating, self depricating thoughts for easily the last 18-20 years of my life.